achow101/signapple/README.md

 The full usage is as follows:
 ```
 $ signapple --help
-usage: signapple [-h] {verify,sign,dump} ...
+usage: signapple [-h] {verify,sign,dump,apply} ...

 Signs and verifies MacOS code signatures

 positional arguments:
+  {verify,sign,dump,apply}
-  {verify,sign,dump}  Commands
+                        Commands
     verify              Verify the code signature for a binary
     sign                Create a code signature for a binary
     dump                Dump the code signature for a binary
+    apply               Apply a detached signature

 optional arguments:
   -h, --help            show this help message and exit

 $ signapple verify --help
 usage: signapple verify [-h] filename